digitalgroove/RoboND-Kinematics-Project/README.md

 ```

 ## Second part of implementation: Forward Kinematics
-**Goal is to obtain the position of the end-effector by calculating the individual transformation matrices from our calculated DH Parameters table:**
+**Goal is to obtain the position of the end-effector by calculating the individual transformation matrices from our calculated DH Parameters table.**

 Steps (please see **IK_server.py** for the full implementation in Python):
 - Define the individual transformation matrices